• Go to app

 6. Har Gow (Steamed Shrimp Dumplings)

-Hong Kong food culture is quite diverse, especially when it comes to their dim sum.
+Hong Kong restaurant culture is quite diverse, especially when it comes to their dim sum.
 From steamed to fried, you’ll find no better food to fill your belly than the sweet taste of a Har Gow, the crown jewel of dim sum.
 This delectable dim sum is made with fresh shrimp wrapped in a delicate wrapper so you can swallow ‘em in one big bite.
 Pro Tip: Dip your Har Gow in chilli sauce to add a fiery flair.

 Klook Recommendation: Have the rare experience dining in Hong Kong’s giant dim sum hall at City Hall’s Maxim’s Palace and enjoy hot dim sum dines served on a food cart.